 - Any money withheld from your payments by Social Security — for example, to pay your Medicare premium.

 If you’ve been getting retirement benefits for more than a year, the window for withdrawal has closed.
-However, once you reach full retirement age (currently 66 and 2 months and gradually rising to 67), there’s a second option: You can request a suspension of benefits.
+However, once you reach full retirement age (66 and 2 months for people born in 1955, 66 and 4 months for those born in 1956, and gradually rising to 67 for those born in 1960 and later), there’s a second option: You can request a suspension of benefits.

 During a suspension, you accrue delayed retirement credits, which will increase your monthly retirement benefit when you start collecting again.
 You can ask Social Security to reinstate your benefits at any time until you turn 70, at which point the agency will do it for you.